 Stir and serve palak paneer hot with some roti.
 It also goes very well with Indian breads like tandoori roti, phulka, paratha or naan.

-Being a versatile dish, it also accompanies rice dishes from the indian cuisine like cumin rice, vegetable pulao, ghee rice and even a simple steamed rice very well.
+Being a versatile dish, it also accompanies rice dishes from the indian cuisine like cumin rice, vegetable pulao, ghee rice, saffron rice and even a simple steamed rice very well.

 Blanching: I always recommend blanching spinach when making palak paneer recipe.
 Blanching removes the raw taste, bitterness and metallic flavor of spinach and makes it palatable without having any after taste.
 Apart from preserving the green color of the spinach leaves, it also gets rid of harmful microorganisms and pesticide residues.